anquanscan/sec-tools/README.md

 [UAC-Bypass](https://github.com/exploitblizzard/UAC-Bypass): Bypassing windows uac, however its an old approach/method but its still unpatched ¯\_(ツ)_/¯
 [pyWhat](https://github.com/bee-san/pyWhat): 🐸   Identify anything. pyWhat easily lets you identify emails, IP addresses, and more.
 Feed it a .pcap file or some text and it'll tell you what it is! 🧙‍♀️
 [centos7-tutorial](https://github.com/wh211212/centos7-tutorial): :octocat: CentOS 7 运维实战🎬💥
 [Sojobo](https://github.com/enkomio/Sojobo): A binary analysis framework
+[DLC-2018](https://github.com/vinayakumarr/DLC-2018): Application of deep learning for cyber security